swiftlang/swift-testing/Sources/Testing/Testing.docc/AssociatingBugs.md

 to infer additional information about it.
 For more information on the formats recognized by the testing library, see <doc:BugIdentifiers>.

-## Specifying the relationship between a bug and a test
+## Specify the relationship between a bug and a test

 By default, the nature of the relationship between a bug and a test is unspecified.
 All the testing library knows about such relationships is that they